When the International Space Station retires, it will plunge into the ocean to die, NASA says

 Operated by five space agencies representing 15 countries, the station includes several sleeping quarters, a gym and a 360-degree viewing window.
 But while the floating structure is vast, those on board have reported leaks and remain alert for flying space junk.

 In 2016, one of the lab’s windows was hit, and the European Space Agency said the resulting chip in the glass was probably caused by something as unassuming as a flake of paint.
+Last year, a piece of space junk punctured the station’s robotic arm, leaving a small hole but a big reminder that it is vulnerable.

+The situation worsen last year after Russia destroyed a dead satellite with a missile.
+That created a cloud of hundreds of pieces of debris and forced the astronauts on the station to seek shelter inside their spacecraft, waiting to see whether they’d have to abandon the station for home.
+They didn’t, but NASA has said the added debris will cause more close passes.

+Last summer, NASA was relieved that the ISS’ solar arrays didn’t snap off when errant thruster firings from a newly installed Russian module spun the station upside down before crews could get it back to its normal orientation.

 Read more: